 If you have experience with platforms like Shopify, WooCommerce, or Amazon Seller Central, you can charge premium rates.

 Businesses also value VAs who understand SEO for product descriptions, conversion optimization, and paid advertising strategies to increase sales.
+Specializing in areas like dropshipping, PPC ads, or store automation can further boost your earning potential.

-Recommended reading: Is It Possible to get a Work From Home Job With No Experience?
+If you are wondering if you can even land an online job without any prior experience, start with Is It Possible to get a Work From Home Job With No Experience?

 6. Graphic Design and Branding